kionkim/kakao.github.io/_posts/2018-08-02-sentiment_analysis_Rel_Net_Self_Atten.md

 With bidirectional rnn, we can consider backward relation from $x_T$ to $x_t$ though.

-On the other hand, CNN browse information only around the token of interest, if we only cares about $k$ tokens before and after token $x_t$, the general formula can be shortened as below:
+On the other hand, CNN browse information only around the token of interest, if we only cares about $k$ tokens before and after token $x_t$, the general formula can be re-arranged as below:

 $$ h_t = f(x_t, x_{t-k}) + \cdots + f(x_t, x_{t-1})  + f(x_t, x_{t+1}) + \cdots + f(x_t, x_{t+ k})$$

-While relation network can be too big to consider all pairwise relationship of tokens, CNN can be too small to consider only local relationship between tokens.
-We need a compromise between them, which is **attention mechanism**.
+While relation network can be too big to consider all pairwise relationship of tokens, CNN can be too small to consider only local relationship between them.
+We need a compromise in between those two extreme, which is so called **attention mechanism**.

 ### Self-Attention